SalahElshafey/Air-Hockey_OpenGL/README.md

 ### 2.Install the required dependencies:
 - Ensure you have OpenGL installed on your system.
-- Install any other dependencies specified in the requirements.txt file or the documentation.

 ### 3.Build and run the game:
 - Follow the build instructions specific to your platform (Linux, Windows, or macOS) provided in the BUILD.md file.